Pranav793/SWTPM-FastAPI/README.md

 - TPM2-TSS library (built from source)
 - swtpm (software TPM emulator)
 - tpm2-tools (command-line utilities)
-- FastAPI and Python dependencies
+- FastAPI and Python dependencies -->

+## Key Features
+- **REST API**: Access TPM2 functionality via a FastAPI-based REST API for easy integration with other services and automation.
+- **CLI Interface**: Use the Python command-line interface (CLI) for direct TPM2 operations from the terminal or scripts.

 ### Building and Running